lsst-dm/dmtn-183/index.rst

    It would also make reading more complex; a separate index would need to be maintained which translates alert packet IDs into an identifier for the block containing the alert.
    In light of these complexities, this design sticks to a simpler structure.

+An "object store" here is taken to mean an S3-like system.
-An object store is used because it scales well to handle many terabytes of data, and should support parallel reads and writes well.
+It should it scale well to handle many terabytes of data.
+The underlying object store should provide strong guarantees on data durability, either through redundancy or automated backups.
+It should also support write throughput which can keep up with the alert stream volume, handling at least 2,000 writes per second [1]_, with each write averaging around 40 kilobytes.
+Finally, it should support random read access with a median latency of under 2 seconds, permitting several hundred reads per second.

 Writes to the object store are handled by a Kafka consumer which copies alert packets from the main Kafka topic into the alert database.